 Meet our Activities Coordinator, Jamie Hodgson

-Hi I’m Jamie, the Activities Coordinator here at Laurel Bank.
-I’ve only been here since January but I absolutely love my role and especially the challenge of coming up with new ways to engage as many residents as possible in our activities here.
+Hello I’m Jamie, the Activities Coordinator here at Laurel Bank Care Home.
+I absolutely love my role and especially the challenge of coming up with new ways to engage with as many residents as possible on a daily basis.

 Activities at Laurel Bank

 Activities are a fundamental part of a rich and varied lifestyle here at Laurel Bank Care Home, which is why we organise both physically and mentally stimulating social events for those we support.
 The weekly itinerary is ever-changing, and regularly includes art lessons, chair-based exercise, trips and visits from a variety of different animals, as well as one-to-one time for residents who prefer the peace and quiet.
 Our team actively tries to incorporate the hobbies and interests that are meaningful to residents into the activities schedule as encouragement to continue with much-loved pastimes.

 Resident’s at Laurel Bank celebrated World Chocolate Day on the 7th July with a blind taste testing session of a range of different chocolate, including salted caramel, butterscotch and even chilli chocolate!
 Everybody had a lovely afternoon and vowed not to wait a year until the next chocolate tasting- it’s just too delicious!”